AAGR (African Agriculture Holdings) Quick Ratio: 0.10 (As of Mar. 2024)

 What is African Agriculture Holdings Quick Ratio?

 The quick ratio measures a company's ability to meet its short-term obligations with its most liquid assets.
 It is calculated as a company's Total Current Assets excludes Total Inventories divides by its Total Current Liabilities.
-African Agriculture Holdings's quick ratio for the quarter that ended in Sep.
-2023 was 0.08.
+African Agriculture Holdings's quick ratio for the quarter that ended in Mar.
+2024 was 0.10.

-African Agriculture Holdings has a quick ratio of 0.08.
+African Agriculture Holdings has a quick ratio of 0.10.
 It indicates that the company cannot currently fully pay back its current liabilities.

 The historical rank and industry rank for African Agriculture Holdings's Quick Ratio or its related term are showing as below:

-AAGR's Quick Ratio is ranked worse than
+AAGR's Quick Ratio is not ranked *

-in the Consumer Packaged Goods industry
+in the Consumer Packaged Goods industry.

 African Agriculture Holdings Quick Ratio Historical Data